M31-Capital/Investment_Theses/english/Huddle01.md

 ### WebRTC

-WebRTC establish a secure SRTP ( and SCTP channels over UDP protocol to exchange Audio/Video/Data secured by DTLS protocol
+WebRTC establishes a secure SRTP ( and SCTP channels over UDP protocol to exchange Audio/Video/Data secured by DTLS protocol

-### Custom Media Server wrapped/signaling server (TypeScript): WebRTC is a p2p protocol and discovering peers on the internet can be problematic as they can be behind NAT, Offline, Unreachable, or engaged in other connections.
+Custom Media Server wrapped/signaling server (TypeScript): WebRTC is a p2p protocol and discovering peers on the internet can be problematic as they can be behind NAT, Offline, Unreachable, or engaged in other connections.
 Signaling is a process where the peer is able to discover another peer.

 * This is used to expose the SFU written in C++ through our NodeJS wrapper in the form of APIs